Syracuse University: Main campus

-Bird Library is also home to the largest collection of national archives of Kenya and Tanzania.
-Syracuse University is the first library to permanently preserve print collections of historical government publications produced by the U.S. Government Publishing Office (GPO).
-In July 2008, Syracuse University became the owner of the second largest collection of 78 rpm records in the United States after the Library of Congress after a donation of more than 200,000 records.
-The donation, valued at $1 million, more than doubled the university's collection of 78 rpm records to about 400,000.
-It also has a special Harriet Tubman Research Collection and an Environmental Justice and Gender collection housed in the Martin Luther King Jr. Memorial Library.
-The MLK library holds over 15,000 acquisitions in African, African-American, Afro-Latino, and Caribbean studies.

-The university is also home to the Belfer Audio Laboratory and Archive, whose holdings total approximately 540,000 recordings in all formats, primarily cylinders, discs, and magnetic tapes.
-Some of the voices to be found include Thomas Edison, Amelia Earhart, Albert Einstein, and Oscar Wilde.

 South campus

-Student apartments and residence halls

 After World War II, a large, undeveloped hill owned by the university was used to house returning veterans in military-style campus housing.
-During the 1970s, this housing was replaced by permanent two-level townhouses equipped with kitchen, bathroom, and private bedrooms for two or three undergraduate students each or graduate families.
+During the 1970s, this housing at Skytop was replaced by permanent two-level townhouses equipped with kitchen, bathroom, and private bedrooms for two or three undergraduate students each or graduate families.
 There are also three small residence halls that feature open doubles.
 More than 2,000 students live on the South Campus, which is one mile away from the Main Campus and connected by frequent shuttle bus service.

-Administrative, athletic, and recreational facilities

-South Campus is home to the Institute for Sensory Research, Tennity Ice Skating Pavilion, Comstock Art Facility, Skytop Softball Stadium, Skytop Track, Goldstein Student Center, Outdoor Education Center, Skytop Office Building, and the InnComplete Pub, a graduate student bar.
+South Campus is home to the Institute for Sensory Research, Tennity Ice Skating Pavilion, Comstock Art Facility, Skytop Softball Stadium, Skytop Track, Goldstein Student Center, Outdoor Education Center, Skytop Office Building, and the Inn Complete pub, a graduate student bar.

 Just north is the headquarters of SU Athletics, the John A. Lally Athletics Complex, formerly known as Manley Field House.
 Named after alumnus John Lally, the academic and athletics village is home to 20 Syracuse University athletics teams.
 The complex is surrounded by other athletic facilities, including the Carmelo K. Anthony Basketball Center, J.S.
 Coyne Stadium, Ensley Athletic Center, and SU Soccer Stadium.